-extractor.fun

-Function to extract genomic features from a TxDb object.
+extractor.fun Function to extract genomic features from a TxDb object.

 This argument is only applicable to mapToTranscripts when transcripts is a TxDb object.
-The extractor should be the name of a function (not a character()) described on the ?transcripts, ?transcriptsBy, or ?microRNAs man page.
+The extractor should be the name of a function (not a character()) described in the ?transcripts, or ?transcriptsBy man page.